whl1729/note/computer/cpp/primer/03_str_vector_arr.md

 10. Mixing Library strings and C-Style Strings
     - we can use a null-terminated character array anywhere that we can use a string literal:
         - We can use a null-terminated character array to initialize or assign a string.
         - We can use a null-terminated character array as one operand (but not both operands) to the string addition operator or as the right-hand operand in the string compound assignment (+=) operator.
     - The reverse functionality is not provided: There is no direct way to use a library string when a C-style string is required.
 For example, there is no way to initialize a character pointer from a string.
 There is, however, a string member function named c_str that we can often use to accomplish what we want:
     ```
     char *str = s; // error: can't initialize a char* from a string
     const char *str = s.c_str(); // ok
     ```
-    - If a program needs continuing access to the contents of the array returned by str(), the program must copy the array returned by c_str.
+    - If a program needs continuing access to the contents of the array returned by c_str(), the program must copy the array returned by c_str().

 11. We can use an array to initialize a vector.
 To do so, we specify the address of the first element and one past the last element that we wish to copy:
 ```